vidaldid-rte/dynawo-large-scale-validation/README.md

 Dynawo validation
 =================

-A repo of scripts and utilities used for the RTE-AIA Project *"Validation of dynamic simulations made using open source tool"*.
+A repository of scripts and utilities used for the RTE-AIA project.
+It can be used in package form or each of the scripts individually.
+*"Validation of dynamic simulations made using open source tool"*.

 ***(c) 2020 Grupo AIA***